explosion/spacy-course/README.md

 systems, using both rule-based and machine learning approaches.

 I originally developed the content for DataCamp, but I wanted to make a free version so you don't have to sign up for their service.
-So as a little weekend project, I ended up putting together my own little app to present the exercises and content in a fun and interactive way.
+As a weekend project, I ended up putting together my own little app to present the exercises and content in a fun and interactive way.
 The front-end is powered by [Gatsby](http://gatsbyjs.org/) and [Reveal.js](https://revealjs.com) and the back-end code execution uses [Binder](https://mybinder.org) 💖